DaveSenn/AspNetPerfTest/README.md

 Install requirements locally:

-    Postgresql 10.0+ (Though any 9.x should be fine) Node 10.15+
+    Docker
+    Dotnet Core 2.2
+    Go 1.12+
     Python 3.6+
         Pip 9.0+
-    Go 1.12+
+    Node 10.15+
     Rust 1.34+

-Setup postgres locally with a database (todolist) and user.
+Setup postgres via docker (in the database directory).

+    bash setup.sh
+    bash run.sh
+    bash stop.sh

 Set environment variables for the user/password/host:

     DEV_PG_USER
     DEV_PG_PASSWORD
     DEV_PG_HOST

+If you get a `cannot find -lpq` error when running `cargo`.

+Optionally run `python initialize_db.py` in be_sanic to create the tasks table.
+(Or create the table yourself in your preferred manner).
 Note on some systems you made need to run the equivalent of:

     sudo apt install libpq-dev

-If you get a `cannot find -lpq` error when running `cargo`.

-Optionally run `python initialize_db.py` in be_sanic to create the tasks table.

 ### running:
 Pick a backend, run it, then start up the front end and away you go.